Japanese occupation of West Sumatra: Support from Minangkabau ulamas

 Due to this tolerance, and in response to the transfer of power to the Japanese army, the shūchōkan Yano Kenzo and the Minangkabau ulamas (Islamic scholars) initiated the establishment of the Minangkabau Higher Islamic Council (MIT).
 The MIT was established under the leadership of Syekh Jamil Jambek, with Haji Mansur Daut and Datuk Panglimo Kayo serving as secretaries.
-Japan's lenient attitude toward the faith, religious practices, and traditions of the West Sumatran people was driven by the hope that Japan could use these elements as tools to further their own agenda—specifically, the Japanization of West Sumatra through local beliefs and religion.
-In June 1943, prior to the establishment of the MIT, Yano decreed the allowance of the flying of the muslim flag during Islamic holidays as to establish said connection.
+Japan's lenient attitude toward the faith, religious practices, and traditions of the West Sumatran people was driven by the hope that Japan could use these elements as tools to further their own agenda.
+Specifically, the Japanization of West Sumatra through local beliefs and religion.
+In June 1943, prior to the establishment of the MIT, Yano decreed the allowance of the flying of the Muslim flag during Islamic holidays as to establish said connection.
 Ahmad Husein noted that this assembly was established as a forum where scholars deliberated on the politics of the Japanese government.
 Meanwhile, according to Datuk Palimo Kayo, the MIT was born thanks to the awareness of reformist ulamas about how dangerous Japanese rule was.
+Yano Kenzo and the occupation administration however, regarded the MIT primarily as a body for providing information and advice on Islam in West Sumatra.
+Shortly after its establishment, Yano created an Islamic section within the occupation government, the only such action in occupied Sumatra.'

 Established in 1942, the organisation elected Sulaiman Ar-Rasuli as chairman.
 With the aim of gathering all the forces of struggle of the Minangkabau Muslims, the MIT Minangkabau received the support of the entire Minangkabau people.
-This institution brought together the "two groups" of Islam in West Sumatra, namely Muhammadiyah and Perti.
+This institution brought together the "two groups" of Islam in West Sumatra, the modernist-reformist "young group" and the conservative-traditionalist "old group";' namely the Muhammadiyah and Perti.
 Despite their cooperation within the framework of the shūchōkan, the leaders of these Islamic organizations were united in their resistance to Japanese political strategies.
 Even with accommodating policies, the Japanese attempted to introduce Shintoism, the state religion of Japan, but found little success among the Minangkabau people, who remained firmly rooted in Islamic teachings.
 As a result, religious leaders came under increasing scrutiny, with Japanese spies monitoring their activities.
 Many scholars remained steadfast in defending Islamic principles, viewing resistance as an act of religious martyrdom.
 As an act of concession, the Japanese authorities allowed the practice of Ramadhan and its related festivities by September 1942, such was enacted due to fears of congregation and or disturbance.

 Through his close ties with the Japanese, Mahmud Yunus endeavoured to have Islamic religious education taught in West Sumatran government schools.